solovieff/kibernikto/README.md

-# cybernoonebot
+# kibernikto

-Cybernoone is the app to easily run telegram bots connected to AI models
+Kibernikto is the app to easily run telegram bots connected to AI models

-Cybernoone can be added to any group chat (`TG_FRIEND_GROUP_ID`).
+Kibernikto can be added to any group chat (`TG_FRIEND_GROUP_ID`).
 The bot will need chat messages access set in group to operate.
 Private chat is only available for one master user (`TG_MASTER_ID`).